polyfractal/sherlock/Roadmap.md

     - Sherlock needs a dedicated test server to run CI, code analysis and performance benchmarks/regression testing.
 I have most of this infrastructure set up already, it just needs to be tweaked and put into usage.
  - Consistent Code Style
     - Sherlock needs some love in the code-style department.
 Nothing serious, just a tightening of conventions and formatting style across the whole project.
+ - Retire magic methods
+    - The heavy reliance on magic methods was a boon at the start of Sherlock, since it allowed me to add the majority of the Elasticsearch query DSL quickly and easily.
+However, in some internal performance profiling, it is clear that magic methods are upsettingly slow compared to native properties.
+I want to refactor the majority of Sherlock off magic methods.
+    - Luckily, this will not affect the external, developer-facing API.
+This refactoring can be performed in the background without breaking the API or requiring development to halt in other locations.